 - Dbase, Microsoft Access, LibreOffice Base and ForPro are some of the examples of DBMS.
 In contrast, there are several widely used RDBMS such as SQL Server, Oracle, Mysql, SQLite, etc.

 The DBMS and RDBMS are the database management system where RDBMS is the successor of DBMS.
 RDBMS is more efficient, fast, and popular and effectively eliminates the limitations of DBMS.
-DBMS does not impose any constraints and security regarding manipulation whereas RDBMS defines integrity constraints with intend of holding ACID property.
+DBMS does not enforce any constraints and security concerning manipulation whereas RDBMS defines integrity constraints with intend of holding ACID property.